sandalle/minecraft_bigreactor_control/README.md

 - Auto-adjusts control rods per reactor to maintain temperature.
 - Will display reactor data to all attached monitors of correct dimensions.
 	- For multiple monitors, the first monitor (often last plugged in) is the overall status monitor.
-	- Dynamically detect and add/remove monitors as they are connected to the network (not recommended).

 GUI Usage
 ----------------------------